 5. Protect Them During Fear Periods

-The mechanism: Exposure therapy only works when the subject learns "this thing didn't hurt me."
+If your dog suddenly becomes afraid of something, do not flood them with exposure.
+Exposure therapy only works when the subject learns "this thing did not hurt me."
 During a fear period, the amygdala is primed to form strong negative associations from single events.
-Flooding teaches the opposite of what you want—it teaches "this thing IS as scary as I thought, and I couldn't escape."
+Flooding teaches the opposite of what you want.

 Instead: